yuan-xia/cv/content/publication/iccps/index.md

   - Surrogate Models
   - Conformal Inference

-featured: false                        # set to true if you want it in “Featured Publications”
+featured: true                        # set to true if you want it in “Featured Publications”

 # External links (fill in when available)
 url_pdf: ""